JackAndCole/Sleep-apnea-detection-through-a-modified-LeNet-5-convolutional-neural-network/README.md

 [apnea-ecg](https://physionet.org/content/apnea-ecg/1.0.0/), [event-1-answers](dataset/event-1-answers), [event-2-answers](dataset/event-2-answers)

+## Usage

+- Reproduce the results

+> A pre-trained model is provided in the model directory.
+To reproduce our results, you should, first, download the Apnea-ecg database from the above link and save it in the dataset directory.
+Then, execute  `Preprocessing.py` to obtain the training and test dataset.
+After that, just run `Pre-training.py` and you will get the results of our paper.

+- Re-train the model

+> Just replace the last step of run `Pre-training.py` with `LeNet.py`.
+>
+> Noted that the optimization function of Keras and TensorFlow is slightly different in different versions.
+Therefore, to reproduce our results, it suggests that using the same version of Keras and TensorFlow as us, in our work the version of Keras is  2.3.1 and TensorFlow is 1.15.0.
+In addition, Keras and TensorFlow have a certain randomness, the actual results may be somewhat floating.

 ## Cite

 If our work is helpful to you, please cite:

 Wang T, Lu C, Shen G, et al. Sleep apnea detection from a single-lead ECG signal with automatic feature-extraction through a modified LeNet-5 convolutional neural network[J].
 PeerJ, 2019, 7: e7731. [https://doi.org/10.7717/peerj.7731](https://doi.org/10.7717/peerj.7731)

+## Email:

+If you have any questions, please email to: [wtustc@mail.ustc.edu.cn](mailto:wtustc@mail.ustc.edu.cn)